Project

 Actions #8

-Updated by spale about 13 years ago
+Updated by spale almost 14 years ago

 I had a quick look at the doc are something 'popped up' in front of my eyes.
 In point 1.2 "Example", I see length and data.
 Length is an int32 host encoded, not in network byte order.
 Is this a mistake or done on purpose?
 RFC791 (IPv4) is pretty clear about this: "The order of transmission of the header and data described in this document is resolved to the octet level.
 Whenever a diagram shows a group of octets, the order of transmission of those octets is the normal order in which they are read in English.", meaning most significant octet is 'left' and less significant octet is 'right'.